DemocracyEarth/paper/FAQ/FAQ-en.md

 [13.
 What will the ICO funds be used for?](#question-13)

-## Frequently Asked Questions - General
+## Frequently Asked Questions - [The Social Smart Contract[(https://github.com/DemocracyEarth/paper/blob/master/The%20Social%20Smart%20Contract.pdf)

 <a name="question-001"></a>
 **1 - What is an open source paper?**